-In the far reaches of Southwestern Alaska is Graveyard Point, named after the small cemetery gradually eroding away at the points edges, into Bristol Bay.
-Sometimes, old coffins wash out with the soil, scattering bones of dead fishermen across the Alaskan coastline.
+In the far reaches of Southwestern Alaska is Graveyard Point, named after the small cemetery eroding at the point’s edge, into Bristol Bay.
+Sometimes, old coffins wash out with the soil, scattering bones of dead fishermen across the coastline.

-This haunting backdrop is the epicenter of an epic salmon run that occurs here annually, as five intersecting rivers create bottlenecks for thousands of salmon swimming upstream.
+This is the haunting setting that backdrops one of the region’s greatest natural phenomena; an epic salmon run.
+Five intersecting rivers at the point create bottlenecks for thousands of salmon swimming upstream.
 This is the real draw of Graveyard Point, attracting swaths of grizzlies and fisherman who come each year for the glorious freeforall.
 Among them is Corey Arnold.

 Corey fishes here with about one hundred and thirty others, working 20-hour shifts and shacking up in the derelict dormitories of an abandoned salmon cannery.
 Since he started fishing at the age of two, Corey always knew exactly what he wanted to be.
 He dressed as a fisherman for Halloween as a kid before suiting up for the real thing as an adult.
 Somewhere along the way, his dad put a camera in his hands and Corey reeled in a Bachelor’s degree in photography.